JackAlexanderClark/Valeries-art-gallery-/documentation/README.md

 ## **New UX and UI Website with User Feedback**
 1. With the above feedback in mind, I chose the “getbootstrap” template "album" for my image galleries (cards and paintings).
 The images are inside of containers that scale as you decrease the pixel width using Chrome Developer Tools but also stack nicely one on top of the other, when using smaller devices such as an iPhone or Pixel Phone.
 <img width="918" alt="image" src="https://user-images.githubusercontent.com/97599832/203628193-9e4d1707-89ea-46b0-acf9-1424605cbc44.png">

 2. Similarly, I redesigned the front page into a four-panel design, with each panel window containing an image and also a paragraphs worth of text outlining 4 principles I wanted to outline for the user.
 These being a biography, an origin story (where I am from), Style and Influences pertaining to the artists philosophy.
 3. I also included a YouTube video embedded within the page that does not require an external tab being opened to illustrate the area the artist lives in and its stunning views.
 Similarly, as can be seen below, the navigation bar is now sticky and will scroll down the page with the user so you can always see which page you are on.
 <img width="932" alt="image" src="https://user-images.githubusercontent.com/97599832/203628690-e28aa90d-a971-4051-a3c8-95fa2500e022.png">

 4. I also added a return to top of the page anchor for ease of use as was made clear from user feedback.
 <img width="581" alt="image" src="https://user-images.githubusercontent.com/97599832/203629083-2e56be0d-1a35-4b08-b549-6117d37b745e.png">

+5. There is a contact email address for users to request items they like from the website.
+This is apart of the overall story of the website, that you can learn, broswer and contact the artist - that is the purpose.

 ## **IV) Technology and Tools Used**
 1. HTML